Wednesday at 9:00 am

 A weekly one-hour public affairs radio program that provides analyses and views that are ignored or distorted in most media.Guests include Dar Jamail, Michael Pollan, Noam Chomsky, Antonia Jusef, Naomi Klein, Vandana Shiva, Jeff Cohen, David Zirin, Bill Moyers and Howard Zinn.

-Racism & Surveillance September 17, 2014 | 9:00 am
+Gandhi & Caste September 24, 2014 | 9:00 am

 Arundhati Roy is a world-renowned writer and global justice activist.
 The New York Times calls her, "India's most impassioned critic of globalization and American influence."
 Among her many honors are the Lannan Foundation's Cultural Freedom Award and the Sydney Peace Prize